coala/coala/docs/Users/coafile.rst

 All settings specified here override only settings given by the system wide coafile which has the lowest priority.
-The ``default_coafile`` must lie in the coala installation directory and is valid for everyone using this coala installation
+The ``default_coafile`` must lie in the *coala* installation directory and is valid for everyone using this *coala* installation.

 Setting Inheritance
 -------------------